vsoos/etl_project/README.md

 # Rental Transactions Analytics System (ETL pipeline)

-This project encompasses a Dockerized setup of MySQL databases for OLTP and OLAP, it includes a Python script for Extract - Transform - Load (ETL) pipeline processes, and finally an interractive query application that you can run in your terminal.
+This project encompasses a Dockerized setup of MySQL databases for OLTP and OLAP, it includes a Python script for Extract - Transform - Load (ETL) pipeline processes, and finally an interactive query application that you can run in your terminal.

 ## Demo
 ![](https://github.com/vsoos/etl_project/blob/main/demo.gif)

 ## Setup instructions
-To test it you have to have Docker and Docker compose installed on your computer.
+To test it you have to have Docker and Docker Compose installed on your computer.
-For running the Python scirps you will need the following libaries installed: 'pandas', 'SQLAlchemy', 'cryptography':
+For running the Python script you will need the following libraries installed: 'pandas', 'SQLAlchemy' and 'cryptography':

 ```sh
 pip install pandas